 Setting Up Your Dog's Indoor Area

-The best way to get Fido to want to eliminate outdoors instead of in the house is to give him access to only a small indoor area right inside the dog door when he's left alone.
+The best way to get your puppy to want to eliminate outdoors instead of in the house is to give him access to only a small indoor area right inside the dog door when he's left alone.
 This area should be just large enough to fit his dog bed and his food and water bowls.
 His natural tendency is to want to keep his bed clean and not want to go potty where he eats, so he should have enough of an aversion to going in that small area that he'll start taking himself outside to potty - as long as he's been taught in advance to comfortably go in and out the doggie door.
 Remember, this area has to be quite small in the beginning for this method to work.

-SAFETY NOTE: Fido should never wear a collar when left unsupervised in his confinement area, because he could get it caught on any number of things, especially if he attempts to escape.
+SAFETY NOTE: Your dog should never wear a collar when left unsupervised in his confinement area, because he could get it caught on any number of things, especially if he attempts to escape.
 You must be absolutely sure that your confinement area is secure, as an escape attempt could injure or even kill your dog.